wheelnext/pep_xxx_wheel_variants/docs/design/base_definitions.md

 ## Null variant

 The *null variant* is a special variant with zero properties.
-For this variant, the special variant hash value of `00000000` is used.
+For this variant, the special variant label of `null` is used.
 The null variant is always considered supported.
 All non-null variants are preferred over it, but it is preferred over the non-variant wheel.